Tyrrrz/Contextual/Readme.md

 }
 ```

-Contexts are also persisted separately depending on their type.
-A single operation may depend on contexts of multiple different types simultaneously:
+Contexts are also persisted separately depending on their type, which allows a single operation to depend on contexts of multiple types simultaneously:

 ```csharp
 using (Context.Provide(new FooContext("foo")))